cosmos/iavl/docs/proof/proof.md

 }
 ```

-Notice how the proof contains a hash of the node's `Value` rather than the value itself.
+Notice how the proof contains a hash of the node's value rather than the value itself.
 This is
 because values can be arbitrarily large while the hash has a constant size.
-The Merkle hashes
+The Merkle hashes of
-of the tree are computed in the same way, by hashing the value before including it in the node hash.
+the tree are computed in the same way, by hashing the value before including it in the node
+hash.

 The information in these proofs is sufficient to reasonably prove that a given value exists (or
 does not exist) in a given version of an IAVL dataset without fetching the entire dataset, requiring